-, Inflammation isn’t always bad.
-When you get a splinter or cut yourself, the wound can get all red, hot, swollen, painful, pus-y.
-Inflammation can be your body’s way of fighting off infection, so we do need some arachidonic acid to trigger the inflammatory cascade, but we don’t need to eat any since our bodies make all we need.
+Inflammation isn’t always bad.
+When you get a splinter, or cut yourself, the wound can get all red, hot, swollen, painful, pus-y.
+Inflammation is one way our bodies fight off infection.
+So, we do need some arachidonic acid to trigger the inflammatory cascade.
+But we don’t need to eat any, since our bodies make all we need.

 It’s like cholesterol.
-Your body needs some cholesterol, and so your body makes all you need.
-You have no need to take in extra through your diet, and in fact too much cholesterol is a bad thing.
+Our bodies needs some cholesterol, and so our bodies makes all we need.
+There’s no need to take in extra through our diet.
+And in fact, too much cholesterol is a bad thing.
 The same thing may be true with arachidonic acid.

-If you want to try to stay away from the stuff, there are the top ten sources in the American diet.
-As you can see, overwhelmingly chicken and eggs.
-That’s why even semi-vegetarians can drop their levels down, though one would have to eat vegan to optimally minimize one’s intake.
+If you want to try to stay away from the stuff, these are the top ten sources in the American diet.
+As you can see: overwhelmingly, chicken and eggs.
+So, even semi-vegetarians can drop their levels down—though one would have to eat vegan to optimally minimize one’s intake.